shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/advanced-toolkit-administration.md

 If you want to change the location of this configuration, you can run:
 > /mnt/software/sgtk/big_buck_bunny/tank move_configuration

 This is a public configuration.
-In {% include product %}, the actions defined in this configuration will be on all users' menus.
+In Shotgun, the actions defined in this configuration will be on all users' menus.

 Configuration 'Dev Area' (Private)